dengking/compiler-principle/docs/Books/龙书/5-Syntax-Directed-Translation/5.2-Evaluation-Orders-for-SDD's/index.md

 We shall control side effcts in SDD's in one of the following ways:

-- Permit incidental side effects that do not constrain attribute evaluation.
+1、Permit incidental side effects that do not constrain attribute evaluation.
 In other words, permit side effects when attribute evaluation based on any topological sort of the dependency graph produces a "correct" translation, where "correct" depends on the application.

-- Constrain the allowable evaluation orders, so that the same translation is produced for any allowable order.
+2、Constrain the allowable evaluation orders, so that the same translation is produced for any allowable order.
 The constraints can be thought of as implicit edges added to the dependency graph.